sebpalluel/web3-monorepo/README.md

 **Admin**

 The graphql queries definition are defined in `libs/gql/admin/queries`.
 We use a generic sdk with a simple fetch query in order to facilitate the querying the data for the admin role.
 Those queries are made on the server side of the frontend.
 Hasura will allow the request through the providing of the `X-Hasura-Admin-Secret`.

+### The Graph: Graph Client

+The [Graph Client library](https://github.com/graphprotocol/graph-client) is used in order to interact easily with any smart contract on blockchain supported by [The Graph protocol](https://thegraph.com/en/).

+The library located in `libs/gql/thegraph` integrate the client and the toolset from The Graph in order to generate the graphql code to be used by the web app to fetch live data from desired smart contracts.

+The query are defined in `libs/gql/thegraph/queries` and the smart contract sources are defined in `libs/gql/thegraph/src/.graphclientrc.yml`.
+When updating queries or smart contract sources, be sure to launch the command `pnpm thegraph-build` in order to generate the new version of the generated files located in `libs/gql/thegraph/.graphclient`.

+You can find an example of live query of smart contract on the [Blockchain page](http://localhost:3000/blockchain).

 ## Test